zachlowes/CloudNativeQuickStart/README.md

 **Importing:**
 - The baseline was exported using the tool developed by Mikael Karlsson ([GitHub](https://github.com/Micke-K/IntuneManagement) and [Twitter](https://twitter.com/Micke_K_72)), and can be imported in the same way.
 - I would recommend **not** importing assignments.
-There should not be any assignments in the in the included policy, but just to be sure.
+There should not be any assignments in the included policy, but just to be sure.

 **Limitations:**
 -	AppLocker configuration was excluded due to wide variance between environments.
 Apps that do not require elevation or install to a user's AppData folder may not be blocked.